 Heterogeneity.
-In order to practice within an urban medical center, training requires familiarity with the many roles that psychologists may assume.
+In order to practice within an urban behavioral health hospital, training requires familiarity with the many roles that psychologists may assume.
 Accordingly, residents, interns, and practicum students train in various services provided across each level of care within a behavioral health hospital and obtain clinical experience with a heterogeneous program participant population.
-Clinical caseloads include program participants of various ages over 18, ethnicity, occupational backgrounds, and socio-economic level.
+Clinical caseloads include program participants of various ages over 18, ethnicity, occupational backgrounds, and socioeconomic level.
 Levels of functioning range from participants with severe mental illness and dual diagnoses to participants experiencing more immediate concerns.

-To practice within a medical center, clinicians need knowledge about the full range of treatment techniques and their proper application.
+Clinicians also need knowledge about the full range of treatment techniques and their proper application.
 Training staff are introduced to a variety of treatment modalities, and are trained in evidence-based, cognitive/behavioral, humanistic/existential and psychodynamic psychotherapy.
 The supervising and training staff represents a broad range of orientations and clinical specialties.
 Staff members are able to familiarize trainees with the array of clinical sub-specialties.